Deitmar-Phillotts/Deitmar_Phillpotts.io/README.md

 # Web, Pgm, & Db Foundation (2025SP.CTI.110.0003)
 ## Deitmar Phillpotts
+*dpphillotts@my.waketech.edu*

 My name is *Deitmar* , I attend **Wake Tech Community College** and I am in my first year.
 Online classes is something new to me.
 That being the case I hope I am successful in this class.
 This is my school account, and I plan to build my GITHub knowledge here.
-My email address is dpphillotts@my.waketech.edu

 ## About Me